 - Enroll in the GTU HIPS with Kaiser.
-It will cost you an extra $1,620.96-$5,187.12/year, but this may still be much less than the alternative if you should be hospitalized for even one day.
+It may cost you extra in premiums or co-copay, but this may still be much less than the alternative if you should be hospitalized for even one day.

 Medi-Cal is a good and recommendable option if you are additionally unemployed or have family living with you while you are here.
 Medi-Cal is issued through the county (ours is Alameda county), while Kaiser and HealthNet are private companies.